Comprehensive School Climate Inventory (CSCI)

 How is the survey administered?

-- Parents receive the survey by email starting Dec.
+- Parents received the survey by email starting Dec.
 2.

-- Teachers will take the survey during a regularly scheduled staff meeting.
+- Teachers took the survey during a regularly scheduled staff meeting and received a link by email.

-- Students will be administered the survey at school, based on school schedules.
+- Students were administered the survey at school, based on school schedules.

 When can we expect results?

-- The District will receive results from CSCI in early 2020.
+- The District received results from CSCI in early 2020.

 Why is this time frame chosen for the survey?